African Career Accelerator Awards

 Fellowships are for a duration of up to two years, each with a value of up to £145,000.

-The fellowships are undertaken in at least two locations including the Crick (UK) and, one of the five African partner institutions and optionally a third African institution.
+The fellowships are undertaken in at least two locations including the Crick (UK) and, the MRC Unit The Gambia at LSHTM, and optionally a third African institution.

 Support and mentoring

-Fellows are supported by two supervisors/advisors: one each from the Crick and the chosen African partner institution.
-They also had the option of support from one of the 14 Crick science technology platforms (STPs) which specialise in specific techniques and technologies.
+Fellows are supported by two supervisors/advisors: one each from the Crick and the MRC Unit The Gambia at LSHTM.
+They also have the option of support from one of the 15 Crick science technology platforms (STPs) which specialise in specific techniques and technologies.

 In addition to conducting the proposed research programme, fellows participate in advanced training which provides the necessary skills to make the transition to becoming an independent research leader on the African continent.